 First of all, try to get a seat either at the emergency exits or right up in the front row seats, this is a no-brainer, but you should always, always, always try to get these seats, as a seat in this category will make your trip a world apart from being cramped into the standard seats.

-My recommendation is – not hesitate to utilize this benefit – flash your gold membership (I know I would) and I will salute you tall people on the front row/emergency exits on my way towards the back of the plane.
+My recommendation is to not hesitate to utilize this benefit and just flash your gold membership (I know I would) and I will salute you tall people on the front row/emergency exits on my way towards the back of the plane.

-Many airlines allow online check in – if you set your an alarm on your phone for the earliest online check-in you might just beat the crowds.
-If you did not get your seat online – ask at the check-in counters when arriving at the airport – i have had my seat changed this way a few times.
+Many airlines allow online check-in – if you set your alarm on your phone for the earliest online check-in you might just beat the crowds.
+If you did not get your seat online – ask at the check-in counters when arriving at the airport – I have had my seat changed this way a few times.

 Some airlines will have you pay for the option of reserving a seat – this can be money well spent, although I’ll leave the decision up to you.